HyOsori/MaterialPopup/README.md

 # <a name="materialpopup"> MaterialPopup </a>

-MaterialPopup is Dialog that have 4 type(checkbox list, alert, progressbar, actionsheet) that customized
+MaterialPopup is Dialog that have 3 type(checkbox list, alert, progressbar) that customized

 ## <a name="preview"> Preview </a>